civican/legisinfo/41-2/bills/C-442/bill_text.md

-# Bill C-442: An Act respecting a
+# Bill C-442: An Act respecting a Federal Framework on Lyme Disease